Skip to content

 Linda Hull, Development Coordinator at The Abbey

-Following the on-site energy efficiency audit, the team decided to first focus on the guest house in order to make the rooms more comfortable for guests.
+Following the on-site energy efficiency assessment, the team decided to first focus on the guest house in order to make the rooms more comfortable for guests.
 Several energy efficiency measures were installed, the key ones being: modern electric heating, loft insulation, LED lighting, as well as behavioural change for their team.

 Installing electric heaters